Top Opendoor Competitors: What's the Best Buyer for Your Home?

 • Avoid sacrificing potential resale value

-However, this convenience comes with a higher-than-average 7% service fee, and customers are responsible for covering Homeward’s holding costs until the old property sells.
-You’ll also be responsible for any other brokerage fees and closing costs.
+However, this convenience comes with a higher-than-average 7% service fee, and customers are responsible for covering Homeward’s carrying costs (ongoing mortgage payments, utilities, maintenance, repairs, taxes, etc.) until the old property sells.
+You’ll also be responsible for realtor fees, closing costs, and repair credits requested from the buyer.

-Opendoor vs. Homeward: Opendoor charges lower fees and has a simpler process than Homeward, but Homeward’s model could help homeowners sell for closer to full-market value.
+Opendoor vs. Homeward: Opendoor charges lower fees and has a simpler process than Homeward, but Homeward’s model could potentially help you sell for closer to full market value.

-Orchard: Get a equity advance to secure your next house
+Orchard: Get an equity advance to secure your next house

-How it works: Orchard’s buy-before-you-sell model offers homeowners an interest-free equity advance on their current home, giving you the capital you need to make an attractive, non-contingent offer on a new home.
+How it works: Orchard’s buy-before-you-sell model offers homeowners an interest-free equity advance on their current home, giving them the capital to make an attractive, non-contingent offer on a new home.
 Pros include:

 • Stronger, more attractive offers on a new home